teamputtygen/hn-docs/docs/training/end-users/libcloud.rst

     "secretKey" : "..."
   }

+.. warning: This secret is not stored on the server and cannot be recovered!
+Be sure to store the secret somewhere safe.

 - Store KEY and SECRET as environment variable

 Copy the secret (secretKey) that is returned from the server and export it::

   $ export SECRET=<...>

-NB : This secret is not stored on the server and cannot be recovered.

 The `key` is the value of `resource-id` (without the `credential\ ` prefix).
 Example::